rabbitmq/rabbitmq-website/site/access-control.md

 The example below is fairly advanced.
 It will check LDAP first.
-If the user is found in LDAP then the password will be checked against LDAP and subsequent authorisation checks will be performed against the internal database (therefore users in LDAP must exist in the internal database as well, but do not need a password there).
+If the user is found in LDAP then the password will be checked against LDAP and subsequent authorization checks will be performed against the internal database (therefore users in LDAP must exist in the internal database as well, but do not need a password there).
 If the user is not found in LDAP then